qiskit-community/qiskit-experiments/docs/tutorials/restless_measurements.rst

 Furthermore, a delay, typically lasting :math:`250\,\mu s`, after the reset operation is often necessary to ensure a high initialization quality.
-However, for several types of characterization and calibration experiments we can avoid qubit reset by post-processing the measurement outcomes and directly continue with the subsequent circuit after an optional short delay, even if the qubit was measured in the excited state.
-Foregoing qubit

-reset is the main idea behind restless measurements.
+However, for several types of characterization and calibration experiments we can avoid qubit reset by post-processing the measurement outcomes and continue directly with the next circuit after an optional short delay, even if the qubit was measured in the excited state.
+Foregoing qubit reset is the main idea behind restless measurements.

-The IBM Quantum devices have dynamical repetition delays enabled.
-This means that we can choose the delay between the execution of two quantum circuits.
-This delay can typically range from :math:`0` to :math:`500\,\mu s` depending on the system.
-The default value for
+The IBM Quantum systems have dynamical repetition delays enabled.
+We can thus choose the delay between the execution of two quantum circuits.
+This delay typically ranges from :math:`0` to :math:`500\,\mu s` depending on the system.

-most of the devices is :math:`250\,\mu s`.
-Restless measurements set this delay to a small value such as :math:`1\,\mu s`.
+The default value for most devices is :math:`250\,\mu s`.
+Restless measurements set this delay to small values such as :math:`1\,\mu s` or lower.
+Note that sometimes the measurement instructions already contain a delay after the measurement pulse to allow the readout resonator to depopulate.

 When the qubit is not reset it will either be in the :math:`\left\vert0\right\rangle` or in the :math:`\left\vert1\right\rangle` state when the next circuit starts.